brufinus/PoGOTeamBot/README.md

-Code for a small Discord bot that allows users to choose their Pokemon GO team through roles.
+A small Discord bot that allows users to choose their Pokémon GO team through roles.
+Code can be found in index.js